Line arrangements modeling curves of high degree: equations, syzygies and secants: Questions and conjectures

 Note that as the secant varieties of $C_G$ are not normal, we cannot expect projective normality.

 In addition to bounding the length and width of the graded Betti diagram we conjecture that under certain conditions, one particular graded Betti number counts the number of cycles of minimal length in the graph.
+Recall that the \emph{girth} of a graph is the length of its smallest cycle.

-\begin{conj} Let $G $ be a graph on $d$ vertices, embedded as in Theorem 1.3.
+\begin{conjecture} Let $G $ be a graph on $d$ vertices, embedded as in Theorem 1.3.
 Let $n$ denote the girth of $G$.
-Assume that $d = 2g+1+p$ and $n-2 \leq p.$ Then the property $N_{2,p}$ fails and $\beta_{n-2,n}$ is equal to the number of cycles of length $n$ in $G$. \end{conj}
+Assume that $d = 2g+1+p$ and $n-2 \leq p.$ Then property $N_p$ fails and $\beta_{n-2,n}$ is equal to the number of cycles of length $n$ in $G$. \end{conjecture}

-Given the explicit combinatorial nature of the embedding in Theorem~\ref{thm:embed}, we found that it is not too hard to guess at representatives for classes of cycles in the Koszul cohomology of $I_{C_G}$ based on computations with Macaulay 2 \cite{gs}.
-However, working explicitly in Koszul cohomology seems to be quite intricate.

 Example~\ref{ex:g2d10} gives an illustration of the properties discussed in Conjectures~\ref{conj:sec}, \ref{conj:betti}.